Core research areas:

 • Market formation and variegated capitalism

 • Political economy and regulation of financial services

 My research interests include theories and geographies of money and finance, global cities, markets, neoliberalism, and political economy, focusing on issues of networks, regulation, knowledge, and economic development in the Asia region.
-My work also draws upon interdisciplinary ideas from economic sociology, institutional analysis, anthropology, cultural studies and social studies of finance.
+My work also draws upon interdisciplinary ideas from economic sociology, international political economy, cultural studies and social studies of finance.